-How to Install Docker Desktop on macOS
+How to Install Docker Desktop on macOS with a Package Manager

 A simple guide on how to install and verify Docker Desktop on Mac